 What is the difference between the TDP 1.5, TDP 5 and the TDP 6s?Print

-This is a question that we get asked allot when it comes to the TDP range.
-In the TDP range there is the TDP 1.5, TDP 5 and TDP 6s.
-They are all really similar but the main distinction between them in the amount of pressure that they are able to exert when they make the tablet.
+This is a frequently asked question on the TDP range.
+This range of single station pill press includes the TDP 1.5, TDP 5 and TDP 6s.
+The machines are very similar and the main distinction between them is the pressure that is exerted during tablet making.

-The TDP 1.5 and the TDP 6s Tablet press also have the advantage of protective guarding.
-This casing sits around the drive belt on both of tablet presses and also covers the fly wheel on the 6s model.
+The TDP 1.5 and the TDP 6s Tablet presses also have the advantage of protective guarding.
+This casing sits around the drive belt on both models and also covers the fly wheel on the 6s model.

-Another dramatic difference between the 3 different single station pill presses is the weight.
+Another significant difference between the 3 different single station pill presses is the weight.
 The 1.5 is 45kg (100lb), the 5 is 125kg (275lb) and the TDP 6s is 150kg (330lb).
-We would always recommend that when you get your tablet press that you use the mounting holes in the base to securer it down.
-If however you only have a small operating space and will need to move it around then the TDP 1.5 really is the only desktop press that can “easily” be moved.
+We would always recommend that your tablet press is secured to the floor using the mounting holes in the base.
+If however you only have a small operating space and will need to move it around then in practice the TDP 1.5 is the only desktop press that can “easily” be moved.
 Even with the 1.5 we would recommend that at least two people move the press.
-When it comes to the TDP 5 and 6 we would say that in an ideal situation you would use a forklift to move and mount your press.
-In the event that this is not possible then 3 strong people are able to lift it short distances.
+When it comes to the TDP 5 and 6 a forklift or lifting hoist is recommended if the press needs to be moved.
+If this is not feasible, then 3 strong people may be able to move the machine at least a short distances.

-One of the biggest contributors to the weight differences on the 3 tablet presses is the motors.
-The 1.5 has a 0.55kw 4 pole motor while the TDP 5 and 6s have a 0.75kw 4 pole motor.
-This extra capacity gives the second two machines more power but also adds extra weight.
-All of the motors on TDP Tablet Presses are available in 240 or 110 volts for EU or US power supplies.
+One of the main contributions to the weight difference between the three tablet machines is the electric motors.
+The TDP1.5 has a 0.55kW 4 pole motor while the TDP 5 and 6s have a 0.75kW 4 pole motor.
+The motors on the TDP5 and 6s therefore have more power but are heavier than that on the TDP1.5.
+All of the motors on TDP Tablet Presses are available in 240 or 110 volts versions.

 So what press is right for you?

-Honestly, unless you really need to move the press allot and only need to make very small round tablets then the TDP 1.5 is not for you.
-For the difference in price the TDP 5 is much better value in the long run.
-If you need to make tablets that are larger than 8mm it has to be a TDP 5 or 6s.
-I would not say that the money spent on upgrading to the 6s is not necessary unless you really do need to press some difficult products.
-The only other situation when I would recommend spending the money to get the TDP 6s is if you have to press irregular shaped tablets.
-That is why the TDP 5 is by far the most popular press sold by LFA.
+If you only need to make very small round tablets or you need to move the press frequently, the TDP 1.5 should be adequate.
+The higher price an d versatility of the TDP 5 will provide better value in the long run.
+If you need to make tablets that are larger than 8mm a TDP 5 or 6s machine will be required.
+The extra cost of the 6s is generally not justified, however, unless you really do need to press some difficult products.
+The only other situation when we would recommend investing in the TDP 6s is if you have to press irregular shaped tablets.
+For these reasons the TDP 5 is by far the most popular press sold by LFA.